ga-wdi-boston/full-stack-project/README.md

     and write) and render data that it receives in the browser.
 -   Have **semantically clean HTML and CSS**
 -   Be **deployed online**, so that it is accessible to the public

+### Your app must not

+-   Have any obvious user-facing errors
+-   Rely on refreshing the page for any functionality.

 ### Bonus